 Puppies shiver for a variety of reasons, some normal (even beneficial) and some potentially hazardous.
-Shivering can be a sign of happiness, coldness, active dreaming or illness and it is important to know which your puppy is experiencing.
+Puppy shaking can be a sign of happiness, coldness, active dreaming, or illness and it is important to know which your puppy is experiencing.
 Understanding why your puppy shivers can help to provide the best care possible and to allay any fears you have.

 If your puppy shivers in his sleep, it may be the result of intense dreaming.
 After 20 minutes asleep, your puppy will fall into a deeper rapid eye movement (REM) sleep, during which dreams are normally experienced.
 Although puppies only enter into this deeper state of sleep for short periods, they are sufficient to produce shivering, vocalizations and body movements.
 If this is the case with your puppy, the shivering you witness is completely normal and you don't need to intervene.